How to Make a Baseball Bat

 Step 10: Sanding the Bat

-There are varied quantities of sanding required depending on the condition of the surface and the fairness of the curve.
+There are different amounts of sanding required depending on the quality of the surface and the fairness of the curve.
 For rough surfaces and profiles that are not entirely smooth, you should start with an 80-grit sandpaper and work your way up.
-Using a tiny piece of wood to support the sandpaper will assist to smooth out the contour and prevent the defects from becoming worse.
-This will ensure that you are not just polishing the peaks and valleys of the shape.
+Using a small piece of wood to support the sandpaper will help to smooth out the shape and prevent the imperfections from becoming worse.
+This will ensure that you are not simply polishing the peaks and valleys of the shape.
 You can begin sanding with 100 or 120 grit sandpaper when the surface has been improved.

 Step 11: Applying Finish